 Where available, AEMO will apply transmission line ratings traces to better account for the transfer capability on transmission lines, particularly during high demand periods.
 These transmission line rating traces are developed by building a regression between weather observations at location along the transmission line and the measured line rating in historical data.
 The actual weather observations from the reference years will then be processed through this regression to develop forward-looking line traces for each reference year.
-The line ratings are used as an input into the right-hand-side (RHS) of constraint equations.
+The line ratings are used as an input into the right-hand-side (RHS) of the constraint equations calculated and described in Section 3.2.
+Lines with static line ratings utilise constraints that are not influenced by time-varying traces.